bofm/python-caching/README.md

 def toupper(a):
     return str(a).upper()

-# Using cache as a key-value storage
+# Using cache as a key-value store

 try:
     result = cache[1]